Samikkola/HotelBookingSys/README.md

 The goal is to design and implement a maintainable and scalable REST API for managing hotel customers, rooms, and reservations.

-At this stage, the project structure and architectural foundation have been created.
-Business logic and functionality are not yet implemented, only planned.

 ---